aorcsik/aorcsik.com/src/md/blog/elden-ring-part-3.md

 No, I'm definitely not strong enough.
 I spent some time getting myself smashed by the [Troll Knight](https://eldenring.wiki.fextralife.com/Troll+Knight) over and over.
 I have to figure something out.
 Maybe I should leave this place for now.
 Or... let Roppy tank the giant and run past?
 I have to think this through.

-I left to check the [Minor Erdteee](https://eldenring.wiki.fextralife.com/Minor+Erdtree+(Caelid)) and its [Putrid Avatar](https://eldenring.wiki.fextralife.com/Putrid+Avatar) in northwest [Caelid](https://eldenring.wiki.fextralife.com/Caelid).
+I left to check the [Minor Erdtree](https://eldenring.wiki.fextralife.com/Minor+Erdtree+(Caelid)) and its [Putrid Avatar](https://eldenring.wiki.fextralife.com/Putrid+Avatar) in northwest [Caelid](https://eldenring.wiki.fextralife.com/Caelid).
 But first, I had some business with an invader, [Anastasia, Tarnished-Eater](https://eldenring.wiki.fextralife.com/Anastasia+Tarnished-Eater) near the [Smoldering Church](https://eldenring.wiki.fextralife.com/Smoldering+Church).
-Dealing with her was much smoother than I expected, I got the [Sacred Scorpion Charm](https://eldenring.wiki.fextralife.com/Sacred+Scorpion+Charm) and continued towards my original goal.
+Dealing with her was much smoother than I expected.
+I got the [Sacred Scorpion Charm](https://eldenring.wiki.fextralife.com/Sacred+Scorpion+Charm) and continued towards my original goal.

 [Sir Oakheart vs. Anastasia, Tarnished-Eater (Smoldering Church)](https://youtu.be/liN1e3Xh-TY#embed)